LOD-GS: Level-of-Detail-Sensitive 3D Gaussian Splatting for Detail Conserved Anti-Aliasing: Method

 \subsection{EWA Filtering}

-In the original implementation of 3DGS, a dilation operator~\cite{mip-splatting} is applied to each 2D splat.
+In the implementation of 3DGS, a dilation operator~\cite{mip-splatting} is applied to each projected Gaussian.
 This helps avoid small primitives that are hard to optimize.
 The dilation operator could be written as: $\mathcal{G}_k^{2D}(\mathrm{x}) = e^{-\frac{1}{2}(\mathrm{x}-\mathbf{p}_k)^T(\Sigma_k^{2D}+s\mathbf{I})(\mathrm{x}-\mathbf{p}_k)}$.
 This operator leads to obvious dilation artifacts when the image resolution decreases.
 These artifacts are primarily caused by the expansion of the primitive's scale without adjusting its opacity.
 As a result, the overall energy increases, leading to the dilation effect.
-Mip-Splatting~\cite{mip-splatting} utilizes EWA Filtering~\cite{zwicker2001ewa} to alleviate this artifact:
+The EWA Filtering~\cite{zwicker2001ewa} could be used to alleviate this artifact:

 The main difference between dilation operator and EWA filter is the normalization term preceding the exponential term.
-In LOD-GS, we also use the EWA filter before the alpha blending computation to reduce the aliasing artifact.
+In LOD-GS, we use the EWA filter before the alpha blending computation to reduce the dilation and aliasing artifact.
 After the EWA filtering, we perform alpha blending to obtain the rendering result as follows:

-where \( \hat{\alpha} \) is the opacity of the filtered Gaussian primitive, and \( \mathcal{F}_c \) is a learnable module that models the slight color differences caused by changes in the sampling rate.
+where \( \hat{\alpha} \) is the opacity of the LOD-filtered Gaussian primitive.
 After obtaining the rendering results, we compute the image loss between these results and the ground truth.
 Then we perform gradient descent to optimize all Gaussian parameters and the filter prediction module in an end-to-end manner.
+This design enables the LOD filter to adjust its filtering degree by taking the EWA filter into account, allowing it to predict the most appropriate filter for achieving both aliasing-free and detail-conserved rendering.
+Conversely, the 3D filter and 2D Mip filter of Mip-Splatting operate sequentially but independently, which can easily result in over-filtering and lead to blurry rendering results.